© Crown copyright 2021

 This publication is available at https://www.gov.uk/government/publications/late-filing-penalties/late-filing-penalties

-Late filing penalties explained
+About late filing penalties

-Late filing penalties were introduced in 1992 to encourage directors of companies to file their accounts and reports on time, because this information is required for the public record.
+Late filing penalties were introduced in 1992 to encourage directors to file their accounts and reports on time, because this information is required for the public record.

-If you submit company accounts and reports late, the law imposes an automatic penalty.
-The period allowed for filing your company’s accounts depends on whether you are filing your first accounts since incorporation or subsequent accounts:
+If you submit accounts late, the law imposes an automatic penalty.
+The period allowed to file your accounts depends on whether these are your first accounts since incorporation or subsequent accounts.